What is Balversa and how is it used?

 Advise patients that evidence of a susceptible FGFR3 or FGFR2 mutation or gene fusion within the tumor specimen is necessary to identify patients for whom treatment is indicated [see DOSAGE AND ADMINISTRATION].

 Advise patients to contact their healthcare provider if they experience any visual changes [see WARNING AND PRECAUTIONS].
 In order to prevent or treat dry eyes, advise patients to use artificial tear substitutes, hydrating or lubricating eye gels or ointments frequently, at least every 2 hours during waking hours [see DOSAGE AND ADMINISTRATION].

 Skin, Mucous Or Nail Disorders

 Advise patients that their healthcare provider will assess their serum phosphate level between 14 and 21 days of initiating treatment and will adjust the dose if needed [see WARNING AND PRECAUTIONS].
+Advise patients to restrict phosphate intake to 600-800 mg daily.
 During this initial phosphate-assessment period, advise patients to avoid concomitant use with agents that can alter serum phosphate levels.
 Advise patients that, after the initial phosphate assessment period, monthly phosphate level monitoring for hyperphosphatemia should be performed during treatment with BALVERSA [see DRUG INTERACTIONS].